-The 1997 Indonesian financial crisis resulted in severe economic dislocation and political upheaval.
-Previous studies have established the detrimental consequences for economic welfare, physical health, and child education.
-The crisis also affected the psychological well-being of the Indonesian people.
-Comparing responses of the same individuals interviewed before and after the crisis, this study documents substantial increases in several dimensions of psychological distress among men and women across the age distribution.
-It shows larger impacts of the economic crisis on the more vulnerable groups, including those with low education, the rural landless, urban residents, and those in provinces most affected by the crisis.
-Elevated psychological distress persists even after the economy returns to precrisis levels, suggesting that the deleterious effects of the crisis may persist longer on the psychological well-being of the Indonesian population than on standard measures of economic well-being.
+The 1997 Indonesian financial crisis resulted in severe economic dislocation and political upheaval, and the detrimental consequences for economic welfare, physical health, and child education have been previously established in numerous studies.
+We also find the crisis adversely impacted population psychological well-being.
+We document substantial increases in several different dimensions of psychological distress among male and female adults across the entire age distribution over the crisis period.
+In addition, the imprint of the crisis can be seen in the differential impacts of the crisis on low education groups, the rural landless, and residents in those provinces that were hit hardest by the crisis.
+Elevated levels of psychological distress persist even after indicators of economic well-being such as household consumption had returned to pre-crisis levels suggesting long-term deleterious effects of the crisis on the psychological well-being of the Indonesian population.

 Suggested Citation: Suggested Citation